Alogani/NimGo/README.md

 - [ ] *Change of the cancellation works: not by using timeouts, but by using another task.
 Create sleepTask*
 - [ ] *Finish the implementation of goproc*
+- [ ] *add a PROT_NONE add the end of the stack to prevent stackoverflow issues -> see if it is possible to implement growable stack like Go*
 - [ ] Add goproc support for windows (certainly by doing a wrapper around osproc)
 - [ ] Create more error handling in various libraries
 - [ ] Adding more test cases